 Let me present you 3D Tool, web-based model viewer with a simple renderer I made during this summer.
 It has basic functionality and can deal with several basic 3D formats.
 3DTool.ivank.net.

-Adobe Photoshop, Gimp and many other graphic programs have a tool called Curves.
-You have several "knots" and while you move them, it computes a curve between.
+Adobe Photoshop, Gimp and many other image editors have a tool called Curves.
+There are several "knots" and while you move them, it computes a curve in between.
 I always wondered, how is this curve computed.

 There are many "smart" algorithms in 2D graphics and Floyd-Steinberg error diffusion is one of them.
 Attached demo demonstrates a dithering on webcam output (or Bucks Bunny video, when webcam is not available).

 I have made a "SM Tool" during the last summer.
 It is a program, which allows you to work and play with Finite-state machines.
 It was my credit work on Advanced programming for .NET.

 Today's post will be about Quadtrees.
 I have coded a little visualization, which may help you understand this data structure.

 I have made a little tool.
 Here you can specify some binary relation over a finite set.
 Then you can generate a closure of it.

 This article can be a guide for solving some problems with Prolog.
 If you know it's syntax, maybe after reading this you will get an idea, how to use this language effectively.